 Goals: Customer Acquisition and Revenue Growth

 For the first 2,000 boxes, FabFitFun’s “original [subscription] members came from the newsletter list because they saw us as a valuable source to come to for all things beauty, fashion, and fitness-related,” Kitchens says.
-To grow beyond that existing newsletter base, FabFitFun needed a strategy designed specifically for customer acquisition and revenue growth.
+To grow beyond that existing newsletter base, FabFitFun needed a partner marketing strategy designed specifically for customer acquisition and revenue growth.
 In addition to delivering results, it was important that this strategy protect the brand’s reputation as a trusted lifestyle community and content provider.

 Partner Portfolio: Authenticity + Influencers of All Kinds